SaintClever/Nebula-Academy/1-Introduction-To-Python-Programming/08-Functions-and-Modules/Lesson/Functions-and-Modules.md

 ## 1.1 What is a Function?

-*Functions in Python*
+**Functions in Python**

-A function is a block of reusable code that performs a specific task.
+A function is a block of reusable acode that performs a specific task.
 It allows you to organize your code into logical and modular units, making it easier to read, understand, and maintain.
 Functions in Python are defined using the `def` keyword followed by the function name, parentheses, and a colon.
 They can have parameters and may return a value using the `return` keyword.

 I've got an idea.
 Let's have a picnic!
 Let's start by buying some ingredients at the store.